 Short-term Care: Rehospitalizations

-This datapoint is a measure of the number of rehospitalizations per thousand days of short-term patient care.
-Avoiding the hospital during rehabilitation is critical to restoring the health of patients.
+This metric measures the number of times residents are rehospitalized per 1,000 days of short-term patient care.
+Staying out of the hospital during rehabilitation is important to restoring the physical abilities of patients.

 Short-term Care: ER Visits

 In Champaign County Nursing Home, 13.66 Percentage of Patients

 This is the number of times residents are sent to the emergency room per thousand days of short-term care.
 There is a correlation between fewer emergency room visits and the overall quality of nursing home care.